Indiana Fever

-The Indiana Fever are an American professional basketball team based in Indianapolis, playing in the Eastern Conference in the Women's National Basketball Association (WNBA).
-The team was founded before the 2000 season began.
-The team is owned by Herb Simon, who also owns the Fever's NBA counterpart, the Indiana Pacers, and Simon Malls.
+The Indiana Fever are an American professional basketball team based in Indianapolis.
+The Fever compete in the Women's National Basketball Association (WNBA) as a member of the Eastern Conference.
+The team was founded for the 2000 WNBA season.
+The team is owned by Herb Simon, the founder of Simon Property Group.

-The Fever has qualified for the WNBA Playoffs in 13 of its 21 seasons in Indiana.
-Some of the players who have helped define the history of the Fever include the American players Tamika Catchings, Katie Douglas, and Tully Bevilaqua from Australia.
-In 2009, the Fever went to the WNBA Finals but fell short to Phoenix.
-On October 21, 2012, the Fever won the WNBA Championship with a win over the Minnesota Lynx.
-Tamika Catchings was named the series MVP.
+The Fever have qualified for the WNBA Playoffs in 14 of its 25 seasons in Indiana.
+In 2009, the Fever reached the WNBA Finals but fell short to the Phoenix Mercury in game 5.
+In 2012, the Fever won the WNBA Finals with a 3–1 series victory over the Minnesota Lynx.
+Tamika Catchings was named the 2012 Finals MVP.
+In 2015, the Fever again reached the WNBA Finals but fell short to Minnesota in game 5.

-Franchise history
+Some of the players who have helped define the history of the Fever include Tamika Catchings, Katie Douglas, Briann January, Natalie Williams, Yolanda Griffith, Shavonte Zellous, Tully Bevilaqua, Tammy Sutton-Brown, Natasha Howard, Candice Dupree, Cappie Pondexter, Erica Wheeler, Kelsey Mitchell, Lexie Hull, Aliyah Boston, and Caitlin Clark.